Experienced Family Law Firm Helping with Modifications of Protection Orders

 Finding an Attorney to Modify or Dissolve an Order of Protection in Las Vegas, NV

-If you need an attorney to modify or dissolve an extended or temporary protective order (often called the "TPO" or a "restraining order") then contact an experienced family law attorney in Las Vegas at Mills, Mills & Anderson.
+If you need an attorney to modify or dissolve an extended or temporary protective order (often called the "TPO" or a "restraining order") then contact an experienced family law lawyer in Las Vegas at Mills, Mills & Anderson.
 Whether the underlying order involves allegations of domestic violence, stalking, workplace harassment, there are cases in which a future modification or dissolution is appropriate.

 We represent clients in motions to modify a family law order throughout Las Vegas and the surrounding areas of Clark County, Nevada, including Henderson and North Las Vegas.
 Those motions can include a request to modify a child support order, a child support order, an alimony order, or a protective order against violence.